akka/akka-persistence-cassandra/docs/src/main/paradox/migrations.md

 ### Migrations from 0.23 to 0.50

-The Persistence Query API changed slightly, see [migration guide for Akka 2.5](https://doc.akka.io/docs/akka/current/scala/project/migration-guide-2.4.x-2.5.x.html#persistence-query).
+The Persistence Query API changed slightly, see @extref:[migration guide for Akka 2.5](akka:scala/project/migration-guide-2.4.x-2.5.x.html#persistence-query).

 ### Migrations from 0.11 to 0.12